 10 Legal Rights You Have With Your Credit Reports

 Your credit report contains information about you, your debts, and your payment habits.
 It plays a role in where you live, the kind of car you drive, the amount you pay in interest, your car insurance rate.
-And those are just a few of the ways your credit report is used.
+And those are just a few of the people who check your credit report.
 While credit bureaus have the task, or privilege depending on how you look at it, of maintaining your credit report, you have certain rights to protect you from unfair practices.
 Knowing these rights can help you make sure the right information is listed on your credit report.